thomasthaddeus/cityuseattle.github.io/docs/environment/nodejs.md

 ## Key Concepts

-* This tutorial is to install Node.js and NPM through the installer.
+* This tutorial explains how to install Node.js and NPM through the installer.
 If you need to install through the package manager, please refer to this tutorial: <https://nodejs.org/en/download/package-manager/>
 * Downloading and installing Node.js and npm - <https://docs.npmjs.com/downloading-and-installing-node-js-and-npm>
 * About Node.js: "As an asynchronous event-driven JavaScript runtime, Node.js is designed to build scalable network applications." - <https://nodejs.org/en/about/>
 * Node.js on Wikipedia - <https://en.wikipedia.org/wiki/Node.js>